taskphp/taskphp.github.io/index.md

 return $project;
 ```

-We suggest putting the `Taskfile` in the root of yo project.
+We suggest putting the `Taskfile` in the root of your project.
 The CLI package will look for a `Taskfile` in the current working directory, so `cd` in to your project and run:

 ```bash
 $> task